 If you’re fascinated by people and the workings of the mind, then a program in psychology might be worth considering.
 As you pursue a bachelor’s degree in psychology, you’ll take a fascinating variety of classes such as perception and sensation, research methods in psychology, abnormal psychology, personality, learning, and neuroscience, to name but a few.
 If practicing psychology is the ultimate goal, then you’ll need to pursue a graduate degree.
 Fortunately, psychology is a popular major, and both bachelor’s and master’s degrees are widely available on campus and online.

 If you’re excited about the idea of bettering both yourself and your community, then look no further than a degree program in public administration.
 Public administrators work with local governments to bring together diverse groups of people for the betterment of all.
 Job tasks might include developing educational programs for at-risk youth, helping a neighborhood organize a Block Watch, or any number of other pro-community ventures.
-A degree program in public administration can be found at many institutions, both on campus and online, and will include classes like economic development, grant writing, public policy, structure of state government, and community analysis, to name but a few.
+A degree program in public administration can be found at many institutions, both on-campus and online, and will include classes like economic development, grant writing, public policy, structure of state government, and community analysis, to name but a few.

-The possibilities are endless with a degree in sociology, the study of people and the roles they play in society.
+The possibilities are endless with a degree in sociology, the study of people, and the roles they play in society.
 Pursuing a bachelor’s degree in sociology usually includes learning all about today’s culture — from the mass media to the Amish.
 Its availability on nearly every college’s list of majors makes sociology a great degree program for working adults.
-Even better, a sociology degree can lead to such careers as community organizer, sociologist, public interest advocate, probation officer, or any number of other flexible and interesting careers.
+Even better, a sociology degree can lead to such careers as a community organizer, sociologist, public interest advocate, probation officer, or any number of other flexible and interesting careers.

 Life is too short to be doing you don’t like, so if you love sports, why not pursue a degree program in sports management?
 With a degree in sports management, you can represent professional athletes, build and manage collegiate athletic programs, work for your favorite football team, or just about anything else that has to do with sports.
 Over the course of the degree program, which can be done online in an accelerated format, you’ll learn how to apply legal and business principles to the worlds of sports and fitness.